germs-lab/Shell_Tutorial/Readme.md

 Each experiment has a unique experiment ID.
 The experiment has collected 351 files so far.

-The data is a bit of a mess!
-There are inconsistent file names, there are extraneous "NOTES" files that we'd like to get rid of, and the data is spread across many directories.
-We are going to use shell commands to get this data into shape.
-By the end we would like to:

-1. Put all of the data into one directory called "alldata"

-2. Have all of the data files in there, and ensure that every file has a ".txt" extension

-3. Get rid of the extraneous "NOTES" files

-If we can get through this example in the available time, we will move onto more advanced shell topics...

 **Wild cards**

 Navigate to the `~/Shell_Tutorial/data/THOMAS` directory.
 This